-A weighted blanket is exactly what it sounds like; a blanket filled with the material to make it weigh a little more than traditional blankets.
+A weighted blanket is what it sounds like; a heavy blanket filled with the material to make it weigh a little more than traditional blankets.
 There are different fillings in weighted blankets, depending on the type of blanket you get.

 Most weighted blankets are smaller in size, typically the size of a throw blanket.
 It doesn't usually replace your standard duvet or comforter on your bed but instead goes on top when you feel like you need more support, helping you feel comforted and relaxed.

 Before you buy your first weighted blanket, here are a few more things to keep in mind.
 First of all, make sure you buy it from a reputable seller.
 Many new companies are coming up with weighted blankets, but since these cost upwards of $100 or more, you want to be sure you are getting the real thing.